yokadi/yokadi.github.com/README.markdown

   tested yet.
 - Python 2.4 or higher.
 - Sqlite module (included in Python since 2.5 release).
-- iCalendar module (optionnal, for Yokadi Daemon only)
+- iCalendar module (optional , for Yokadi Daemon only)
 - SQLObject 0.9 or higher.

 ## Quickstart